 With the fountain utilizing some options employed on the Library of Hadrian and the arches being close to copies of the Arch of Hadrian in Athens, the customer to Eleusis was confronted with the picture of Hadrianic Athens upon arrival on the sanctuary at Eleusis.

 Antinous was not a part of the Emperor’s entourage in 124 however was initiated in 128 when attending the Mysteries with Hadrian.
 At Eleusis, the Bithynian Boy was to take the type of an Eleusinian god.
-A statue of him assimilated to Asclepius was arrange within the courtyard in entrance of the Better Propylaea.
+A statue of him assimilated to Asclepius was arrange within the courtyard in entrance of the Larger Propylaea.

-Behind the Nice Propylaea, the pilgrim got here to the so-called Lesser Propylaea, a present to Demeter and Persephone by Appius Claudius Pulcher throughout his consulate in 54 BC.
-It was the principle entrance to the Sanctuary earlier than the latter was prolonged additional to the north and the Better Propylaea was constructed.
+After the Nice Propylaea, the pilgrim got here to the so-called Lesser Propylaea, a present to Demeter and Persephone by Appius Claudius Pulcher throughout his consulate in 54 BC.
+It was the principle entrance to the Sanctuary earlier than the latter was prolonged additional to the north and the Larger Propylaea was constructed.
 This gateway consisted of two colonnaded porticoes, an outer one to the north a number of metres excessive Corinthian columns and an internal one in the direction of the Telesterion flanked by Caryatids.

 After a collection of purification rituals, fasting, and animal sacrifices, the opening ceremony would happen at Eleusis on the fifth day.
 The initiates sang and danced in honour of Demeter across the Kallichoron well, fasting after which consuming a barley and mint beverage known as Kykeon, the particular potion of the Eleusinian Mysteries.

-I fasted, I drank from the kykeon, I took out of the field, after I accomplished my activity I positioned again within the basket and from the basket within the field”.
+I fasted, I drank from the kykeon, I took out of the field, after I accomplished my process I positioned again within the basket and from the basket within the field”.
 Clem.
 Alex.
 Protr.
 II.21

 Sources & references: